 - Genital and umbilical lesions sometimes extend into the pelvis or below the midline fascia.
 This may not be apparent until they are being removed.

 - Very rarely, lesions over the skull can have an intracranial or intraosseous connection.
 Inappropriate management may result in cerebrospinal fluid leakage and complications (meningitis and death).
-Preliminary X-ray or ultrasound may be of value.
+Preliminary CT or MRI scan may be of value.
 Features suggestive of intracranial or intraosseous extension include the following:

 - Present since birth or appearance in early childhood (although small lesions may remain unnoticed until adulthood).